 Attend the HRS spring transition meeting to learn more about the IEP and 504 process for public schools and how to navigate requesting and receiving accommodations at private schools.

 Attend the back to school conference with the Level 8 advisory teacher to discuss test history, possible schools of interest, current student profile, goals, and high school application dates and deadlines.

 Begin to investigate prospective high school learning support options and application requirements.
 Take time to explore and examine school websites, admission materials, and the philosophy and/or mission of the school.
 The admissions section of the prospective school website will include dates, deadlines and financial assistance application information.
 It is important not to miss deadlines.

-Discuss potential high school options with your student, the Level 8 advisory teacher and the HRS transition coordinator.
-The transition coordinator can assist in connecting families with former HRS students and/or families who attend or have attended a prospective school to help answer questions or provide insight.
+Discuss potential high school options with your student, the Level 8 advisory teacher and the HRS transition team.
+The transition team can assist in connecting families with former HRS students and/or families who attend or have attended a prospective school to help answer questions or provide insight.

 Begin the application process.
 There can be a considerable amount of writing required on the application so do not wait.

 Level 8 parents will meet as a group with the transition team and a panel of HRS alumni parents to get firsthand feedback on the high school admissions experience and process.

 The HRS Preliminary High School Tracking Form is due to the front office by November 1.